 Students must successfully complete the following courses:

-- JCIV/INAF-443, Senior Thesis Colloquium (completed during a student’s final semester in the minor program).
-Minor candidates are required to write an essay of 25–30 pages on a topic related to Jewish civilization.
-Upon completion, the students will present their papers in a colloquium to be moderated by a leading scholar in the field of Jewish Civilization
+- JCIV-443, Senior Thesis Colloquium (completed during a student’s final year in the minor program).
+Minor candidates are required to write an essay of approx. 30 pages on a topic related to Jewish civilization.

-Additional electives may be approved by the program director, but must make a significant contribution to the understanding of Jewish civilization.
+**Additional electives may be approved by the Center, but must make a significant contribution to the understanding of Jewish civilization.

 Students are required to complete an interest/application form available on the web site of the Center for Jewish Civilization: http://cjc.georgetown.edu.
 Please visit the website or contact the CJC Assistant Director Brittany Fried at email@example.com for further information.

 For course listings for Jewish Civilization, see Schedule of Classes.